nthieme/misc/marshall_project_execise.md

     ## )
     ## ℹ Use `spec()` for the full column specifications.

+### Answers to questions

+1. We can readily measure the number of payouts related to police misconduct settlements and the amount of those payouts.
+That’s really about it without some more processing.

+2. Mean payments for 5 out of the 9 years examined were under $100,000, and all but one year (2019) had a mean payment under $200,000.
+The median payment was $27,500 with 25% of payments less than $7,500 and 75% less than $60,000.

+3. Among other things, we can’t measure the incomes, races, genders, or other demographic factors of either the people who suffered police misconduct or the police officers who committed it.
+Because the data doesn’t seem to contain the actual location of the police misconduct, we can’t use Census variables as proxies for these demographics.

+4. With some times, we could do a better job of analyzing the police officers who committed the misconduct by parsing the case names as well as the categories of police misconduct by parsing and categorizing the summary allegations.

 ### EDA

 The first thing to note about the data is the missingness and lack of